• Skip to primary navigation

 • 1/2 tsp onion powder

-• 2 heaping Tbl nutritional yeast
+• 2 heaping tbsp nutritional yeast

 • 2 tsp vegan Worcestershire sauce

-• sea salt and pepper to taste
+• salt and black pepper to taste

 Prevent your screen from going dark